djvs/bandcamp-dl/README.md

 ### Requirements

 * youtube-dl
-* A recent version of ruby
+* A semi-recent version of Ruby (honestly it probably even works with Ruby v1.9.2 or so, haven't tested it tho)
 * Ruby gems:
   * curb
   * nokogiri